zeebe-io/enhancements/ZEP001-triage-process.md

 When reviewing an issue, the developer's first concern should be to gather the necessary basic information to help the triaging process.
 This means any information required to determine the type of the issue, its scope, and its priority.
 Additionally, if it is a bug report, enough information to ascertain its severity and impact on users.

-If the necessary information is not available, the developer should gently request it from the author, and assign the `Status: Needs Information` label to the issue. **Issues with this label should be automatically closed after 1 month of no activity.**
+If the necessary information is not available, the developer should gently request it from the author, and assign the `Status: Needs Information` label to the issue.

 Once the basic required information has been gathered, the developer should then assign type and scope labels to the issue.
 In the case of bug reports, they should also assign, *to the best of their knowledge*, severity and impact labels.